 Dr. Tim H. Stuchtey is the managing director of the Brandenburgisches Institut für Gesellschaft und Sicherheit (BIGS), a homeland security think-tank based in Potsdam, Germany.
-He is also a Senior Fellow at AICGS and has served as Director of the Business & Economics Program.
+He is also a Non-Resident Fellow at AICGS and has served as Director of the Business & Economics Program.
 He works on various issues concerning economic policy, the economy of security, the classic German ‘Ordnungspolitik,’ and the economics of higher education.

 Dr. Stuchtey studied economics with a major in international trade and international management and graduated in 1995 from the Westfälische Wilhelms-Universität in Münster.
 In 2001 he earned a Ph.D. from the Technische Universität Berlin in economics, which he obtained for his work in public finance and higher education policy.
 He worked as an economist for the German Employers Association and as a university administrator both at Technische and Humboldt-Universität Berlin.
 He was also the managing director for the Humboldt Institution on Transatlantic Issues, a Berlin-based think tank affiliated with Humboldt-Universität.